 flags fly in the air the game 🙂

-A warm and savory Cowboy Queso dip is loaded with ground beef, your favorite ale, ground beef, tomatoes, black beans, and fresh cilantro.
+This warm and savory Cowboy Queso dip is loaded with ground beef, your favorite ale, tomatoes, black beans, and fresh cilantro.
 Perfect for watching the big game with friends.

 - 1/2 lb. ground beef (I used 85% lean)*